linkerd/linkerd/linkerd/docs/namer.md

 Key | Required | Description
 --- | -------- | -----------
-prefix | yes | Tells linkerd to resolve the request path using the marathon namer. address | yes | The DNS address of a SRV record.
+prefix | yes | Tells linkerd to resolve the request path using the marathon namer. address | yes | The absolute DNS address of a SRV record.
 Linkerd resolves the record to one or more `address:port` tuples using a SRV lookup.

 ## ZooKeeper Leader